Syslogine/docsy/userguide/content/en/docs/operating-systems/debian/tutorials/ssh.md

 ---
-linktitle: Create and use SSH
+linktitle: "SSH Creation and Usage Guide"
-title: Create and use SSH
+title: "SSH Creation and Usage Guide"
 tags: ["ssh","rsa","dsa","ecdsa","eddsa"]
 description: >
- Some security for your server is not always bad, so we made a quick tut for creating and use of SSH key.
+ Enhance your server security with our quick tutorial on creating and using SSH keys.
+Learn the essentials for a safer and more secure server environment.
 ---

 <center>